ae-sakon/RxSwiftConnect/README.md

 Mobile Application.
 An installed SSL on API Server doesn't guarantee non- vulnerability of your data and privacy online.
 Attacker or hacker may be able to track your data on network communication by using Burp, a software provided by PortSwigger.
-MITM is named as one of the top ten most common types of cyber attacks as highted by OWASP.
+MITM is named as one of the top ten most common types of cyber attacks as highted by OWASP https://www.owasp.org/index.php/Mobile_Top_10_2016-Top_10 .
 Below are images of the installation and setting- up of RxSwiftConnect.
 <br />
 1. Looking for correct ceftificated which related with domain API and export SSL from Window Server.
 <img src="Tutorial/16.jpg" width="600" height="295">